Response shape¶

 - CLI reference — every flag of

-okapipy spec generate.
+okapipy generate.